Dududini1/MinecraftGPT/README.md

 # MinecraftGPT

-- Spigot 1.20.1 plugin which implements an AI chat bot in Minecraft with a command, with the possibility of choosing a custom API, setting the API key and changing the AI model.
+- This is a Spigot 1.20.1 plugin which implements an AI chat bot in Minecraft with a command, with the possibility of choosing a custom API, setting the API key and changing the AI model.

 ## Commands
 - To see the available subcommands, just type "/mcgpt help" or "/minecraftgpt help".